Medical Billing and Coding Jobs in Ohio

 According to the U.S. Bureau of Labor Statistics (BLS), approximately 9,240 medical billing and coding professionals work in the state of Ohio.
 In fact, the state employs the fourth-highest number of medical billers and coders in the country.
 Ohio is an excellent area for individuals hoping to gain a career in the field, as new job openings in the health field are created regularly.

-The BLS also reports that the unemployment rate in the state has remained below 5.5% in the past six months.
+The BLS also reports that the unemployment rate in the state has remained below 5.5% between April 2017 and September 2017.
 Below is a list that outlines the current state of employment for medical billers and coders in Ohio.
 The following data is derived from information provided by the BLS.

 While proper education is an important part of a career in medical billing and coding, earning a certification after graduating can be equally important when it comes to finding a job in the field.
 Individuals can earn their certification through the American Academy of Professional Coders (AAPC).
 According to the BLS, most employers prefer their billing and coding employees to be certified by the AAPC.
 While the AAPC offers several certifications, their most basic is the Certified Professional Coder (CPC) credential.
 To earn this credential, AAPC recommends having an associate degree, requires that students have a minimum of two years of professional coding experience, and requires students to pass an exam.
 Traditional, online, and hybrid programs can prepare students for the certification exam, while others may include the examination during the program.